Supernatural season 1: Reception

 After the first four episodes of Supernatural aired in 2005, the WB decided to pick up the series for a full season of 22 episodes.
 During those first episodes, the series was ranked third in males aged 18–34 and 12–34.
 It also posted an increase of 73% in males aged 18–49 from the year before, although it only gained 4% in total viewers, and retained 91% of viewers from its lead-in, Gilmore Girls.
 Supernaturals first season averaged about 3.81 million American viewers.
 According to Special Forces Soldier Master Sergeant Kevin Wise at a 2007 Supernatural convention, the DVDs most requested by armed forces personnel in Iraq and Afghanistan were the first two seasons of the series.

-The review aggregator website Rotten Tomatoes reported a 87% approval rating with an average rating of 7.3/10 based on 31 reviews.
+The review aggregator website Rotten Tomatoes reported an 87% approval rating with an average rating of 7.3/10 based on 31 reviews.
 The website's consensus reads, "Despite some too-hip dialogue and familiar thematic elements, Supernaturals vigilante brothers manage to stir up some legitimate scares."
 On Metacritic, the season scored 59 out of 100 based on 22 reviews, indicating "mixed or average" reviews.